-During fiscal 2016, the Company partnered with American Express Travel Related Services Company, Inc. to be part of a coalition loyalty program titled Plenti.
+Prior to ending its partnership with American Express, the Company partnered with American Express to be part of a coalition loyalty program titled Plenti.
 This awards program allows a customer to earn points based on qualifying purchases at participating retailers.
 Each Plenti point is worth the equivalent of \$0.01.
 The customer has the opportunity to redeem their accumulated points on a future purchase at any of the participating retailers.
 All points are redeemed using a FIFO methodology (e.g., first points earned are the first to be redeemed).
 Points expire on December 31st of each year for any point that has aged a minimum of two years that has not been redeemed by the customer.
 For a majority of the Plenti point issuances, funding is provided by our vendors through contractual arrangements.
 This funding is treated as deferred revenue and remains in deferred revenue until a customer redeems their points.
 Upon redemption, the deferred revenue account is decremented with an offsetting credit to sales.
 For Plenti point redemptions that are not vendor funded, deferred revenue is recorded and not recognized until the points are redeemed.
-As of March 4, 2017, the Company had deferred revenue of \$35,642 relating to the Plenti program which is included in other current liabilities.
-As of February 27, 2016, the Company had deferred revenue of \$39,253 relating to the Plenti program which is included in other current liabilities.
+As of March 3, 2018, the Company had deferred revenue of \$23,907 relating to the Plenti program which is included in other current liabilities.
+As of March 4, 2017, the Company had deferred revenue of \$35,642 relating to the Plenti program which is included in other current liabilities

 The Pharmacy Services segment ("Pharmacy Services") sells prescription drugs indirectly through its retail pharmacy network and directly through its mail service dispensing pharmacy.
 The Pharmacy Services segment recognizes revenue from prescription drugs sold by (i) its mail service dispensing pharmacy and (ii) under retail pharmacy network contracts where it is the principal using the gross method at the contract prices negotiated with its clients, primarily employers, insurance companies, unions, government employee groups, health plans, Managed Medicaid plans, Medicare plans, and other sponsors of health benefit plans, and individuals throughout the United States.
-Revenues include: (i) the portion of the price the client pays directly to the Pharmacy Services segment, net of any volume-related or other discounts paid back to the client (see "Drug Discounts" below), (ii) the price paid to the Pharmacy Services segment by client plan members for mail order prescriptions ("Mail Co-Payments"), (iii) customer copayments made directly to the retail pharmacy network, and (iv) administrative fees.
-Sales taxes are not included in revenue.
-Revenue is recognized when: (i) persuasive evidence that the prescription drug sale has occurred or a contractual arrangement exists, (ii) delivery has occurred or services have been rendered, (iii) the seller's price to the buyer is fixed or determinable, and (iv) collectability is reasonably assured.
-The following revenue recognition policies have been established for the Pharmacy Services segment:
+Revenues include: (i) the portion of the price the client pays directly to the Pharmacy Services segment, net of any volume-related or other discounts paid back to the client (see "Drug Discounts" below), (ii) the price paid to the Pharmacy Services segment by client plan members for mail order prescriptions ("Mail